 To bring all of your favorite books with you without all the extra weight, make sure to invest in a Kindle!

-Reading the Lonely Planet guidebook for your destination is always a fun, useful way to past the time.
+Reading the Lonely Planet guidebook for your destination is always a fun, useful way to pass the time.

 4. Bring an inspiring coloring book